Retail Done Right

 Retail Is Not What It Used to Be

-Shopping malls seem close by the minute as we order more of everything with free Prime two-day shipping.
+Shopping malls continue to close their doors as we order more of everything with free Prime two-day shipping.

 Fifteen years ago, when conducting any level of car maintenance, you could pop over to the closest AutoZone for advice, the part, and often free assistance from a very helpful staff.
 The customer service experience was (and still is) well above board.